Are bailiffs legal in Scotland?

 In Scotland, only sheriff officers can enforce a debt regardless of where the debt was issued and bailiffs have no legal power north of the border.
 This means that, if you’re being chased for an unpaid debt in Scotland, there is a chance you could be visited by a sheriff officer.

 The more you know about sheriff officers and their powers, the more prepared you will be for enforcement action when it happens.
+If you’re worried about enforcement action, always reach out for free debt advice.

 Key Takeaways